Insubordination In The Workplace: Can You Be Terminated?

 In other cases, such as employee insubordination, the employee may be fired with just cause.

-Firing an employee with just cause means that the employee does not receive proper notice or payment in lieu of notice once dismissed, and they can immediately be terminated from their position without receiving any further payment, save for any regular payment that they have earned.
+Firing an employee with just cause means that once dismissed, the employee does not receive proper notice or payment in lieu of notice, and they can immediately be terminated from their position without receiving any further payment, save for any regular payment that they have earned.

 Terminating someone with just cause is more difficult than terminating someone without cause.
 The accusation of cause must have merit, must be severe, must directly affect the workplace and the employer, and otherwise cause harm to the workplace environment.
 An employer does not need to prove that the behaviour of the employee was done deliberately.